k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/05_tdm_reference_processes.md

-- Creating and executing an Extract task with a regular mode (Data Versioning setting is cleared) to extract CUSTOMET_TYPE Reference table from ENV1.
+- Creating and executing an Extract task with a regular mode (Data Versioning setting is cleared) to extract CUSTOMER_TYPE Reference table from ENV1.
 The Cassandra table is populated as follows: